Bethesda Logo

 Bethesda Logo 2001-2010

-In 1999 the company passed to a new owner – ZeniMax Media Inc. After that, she re-branded and approved a simple logo in the form of three-color lettering.
+In 1999, the company was sold to a new owner, ZeniMax Media Inc. Afterward, it rebranded and adopted a simple logo with three-color lettering.
 The B in BETHESDA was uppercase and red, and the rest of the letters were lowercase and gray.
-The second part of the name was in the lower right corner and was executed in black capital letters.
-The designers have placed a special icon at the top left – a black square with a white center.
-The same element is found on the emblem of the ZeniMax media holding.
+The second part of the name was in the lower-right corner, written in black capital letters.
+The designers have placed a special icon at the top left, a black square with a white center.
+The same element appears on ZeniMax Media Holding’s emblem.

 2001 – today